-The reason is simple: Consumers should be able to reach a business through the website, via the physical address or by any of its social media profile pages.
+The reason is simple: Consumers should be able to reach a small business through the website, via the physical address, phone number or by any of its social media profile pages.

 Making a case with branded search: Search users usually look for a particular business using branded keywords (e.g., Brian Dean SEO).
 If you want your business to be visible when branded local searches are available, you need to claim your listings in Google My Business.

 When you claim your listings on Google My Business, you enjoy these three benefits:

 - You give customers accurate information about your business and products